 White blemishes that are larger and more opaque will likely need removal of the blemish and filling with a cosmetic filling material.

 Blemishes of a more yellow or brown nature are often improved with bleaching techniques that can be done at any age.
 If the blemish does not respond to bleaching we can offer other cosmetic procedures to remove discolorations and refill the blemishes with cosmetic filling materials.

 If the aberration is severe enough it will result in soft enamel that chips and/or decays easily.
 It may also result in an atypical shape for the tooth.
 I usually observe this on the molar teeth.
 When this occurs, it is important to remove the very soft enamel and place a filling in the area.
 I do this in a conservative fashion by bonding on a filling material to replace the lost or decayed portion of the tooth.
 This usually needs “touching up” as the tooth grows and exposes more of the compromised enamel.
 The soft enamel may also chip around the bonded filling necessitating occasional repairs.
 Occasionally the aberration in the enamel is extensive enough that we recommend a stainless steel crown as a temporary crown during the growing years.
 A large percentage of these molar teeth will be best served with a full crown restoration after all permanent teeth have emerged, growth is finished and the occlusion has stabilized (age 18 or older).
 In the mean time we will maintain the integrity of the teeth with conservative repairs.

-These teeth can also be very sensitive teeth for reasons we do not know.
+These teeth can also be very sensitive teeth for reasons we do not yet understand.
 Restoring or covering the hypocalcified enamel will occasionally help this.
 Toothpastes for sensitive teeth can also be helpful.
-Avoiding highly acidic snack patterns (carbonated beverages, fruit juices, sour candies) will likely be very helpful as well.
-(See our web page or hand out on “Sour Power” and “Carbonated Beverages.”)
+Avoiding highly acidic snack patterns (carbonated beverages, fruit juices, sour candies and dried fruits or fruit snacks) will likely be very helpful as well.